DTT2411/CI-Portfolio-Project-1/README.md

 Testimonials page <br>
 ![Testimonials page lighthouse test screenshot](assets/screenshots/screenshot-testimonials-lighthouse-test.png)

-**Site-wide lighthouse bug resolutions**
+**Site-wide lighthouse bug resolutions** <br>
-An accessibility issue was initially highlighted by lighthouse on all pages - I had utilised `h1` and `h2` elements for headers, but had the moved to using `h5` elements for card titles on the homepage and subheadings within the footer.
+An accessibility issue was initially highlighted by lighthouse on all pages - I had utilised `h1` and `h2` elements for headers, but had the moved to using `h5` elements for card titles on the homepage and subheadings within the footer, rather than using `h3` in accordance with best practice.
 I resolved this by changing all `h5` elements to `h3` and making the appropriate amendments in the stylesheet.
 This improved accessibility scores up to an acceptable standard for all pages.

 ### Validator Testing